-Under the control of the OPEC, the price of oil remained high but stable from 1974 to 1978, around $12 per barrel.
+Under the control of OPEC, the price of oil remained high but stable from 1974 to 1978, around $12 per barrel.
 Developed countries started to worry about the exhaustion of oil reserves and unreliable supply sources, but not much was done in this regard.
 The Iranian revolution of 1979 and the ensuing Iran-Iraq War (1980-1988) were associated with the second oil shock, where the price of oil surged over $35 per barrel.
 Geopolitical uncertainties and ongoing growth of the demand created an environment of expectations of higher oil prices.
 These new market conditions imposed several drastic, but somewhat temporary, measures to lower oil consumption.
 It resulted in a relocation of energy-consuming industries, in strategies for consuming less energy (such as energy-efficient cars and appliances), in relying more on national energy sources (petroleum, coal, natural gas, hydroelectricity, nuclear energy), in building strategic reserves, and in substituting petroleum for other energy sources when possible.
 It is estimated that about 2 billion barrels are held in strategic reserves around the world, the bulk of them in the United States, Japan, and Germany.
 The Carter Doctrine (1980) stated that the United States would intervene militarily if its oil supply was compromised, which is also the outcome of the uncertainties derived from the first and second oil shocks.
 The military presence of the United States in the Middle East was increased, as the oil of the Persian Gulf was clearly perceived as of foremost importance to national security.